 “I want to allow my body to heal between pregnancies, having this implant means I don’t have to worry about getting pregnant again and can have time to raise my kids better.”

 This year, Gaudi has provided implants to nearly 2000 women in the hospital.
 She is just one of the MSI nurses providing women with access to contraception, allowing them to better space their pregnancies, look after their families and have control over their futures.
+Our post-natal ward nurses are supported by the Australian Government’s RESPOND program.

 Next year, we want to train more nurses like Gaudi, to reach more people like Emilie.